Puyodead1/ChunkSpawnerLimiter/README.md

   removed-entites: "&7Removed %amount% %type% in your chunk."
   spawn-cancelled: "&7Cancelled spawn event for %type% in your chunk."
 ```
 </details>

 The server will need to be restarted or /reloaded for changes to take effect.

+## Issues
+Issues can be reported in the [GitHub](https://github.com/Puyodead1/ChunkSpawnerLimiter/issues/new).

+If you find a bug, please check the [Issues](https://github.com/Puyodead1/ChunkSpawnerLimiter/issues) to make sure it isn't already reported.

 ## Other Info
 CSL's original source code is available [here](https://github.com/Cyprias/ChunkSpawnerLimiter).
 The plugin was made due to NoLagg and CraftBukkitPlusPlus not being able to limit mob spawners per chunk.
 (NoLagg limits globally and CB++ only limits wild mobs).